joshStillerman/marte-ansible/README.md

   - make a ub machine and install ssh on it
   - on your host computer pip install ansible
   - then clone this repo
+  - log in to 1st machine  and change hostname to marte sudo echo "marte" > /etc/hostname
+  - log in to 2nd machine and change its hostname to mdsserver
   - my VM ended up with a host name ubuntu on my network. if yours did not edit the file hosts in the repo
   - `ansible-playbook -v marte.yml`
     — provide your password for the UB machine